cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 * You may want to simply create two-way elements the size of the openings and let mixing occur between zones based on differences in air density.
 Or, create one orifice high and one low => two-way flow can occur.

+In the absence of having any actual leakage tests for the building (which is usually the case), I recommend taking external leakage values from Andy Persily’s article “Myths about building envelopes”.
+This publication summarizes the results of many known leakage tests, and breaks them down by building use and location.
+Notice that Florida buildings are generally leakier, so you may wish to use these values in the south.
+Also note that there are significant variations in leakage for similar buildings.
+Therefore, you may wish to check your final results with a leakier or tighter building to test its sensitivity to these variables.
+If the contaminant transport is primarily mechanically driven, then leakage may not be as important.
+However, if it is migrating through walls or into stairwells, leakage could have a large influence.
+Be sure to specify the same discharge coefficient and reference pressure drop as is used in the published data.

+Certain elements, such as operable windows (particularly the automatic motorized ones) are very leaky.
+If you know these are present, it’s a good idea to specify a somewhat low leakage per area value for the leakage you don’t know and to add to this leakage for the windows in their actual location.
+I recommend this for any large leakage path that you have knowledge of.

+I usually assume that roofs have similar leakage to exterior walls and that interior walls and floors are leakier by at least a factor of two.

 Floor/Roof leakage
 ----------------------------------
 * Goes above each ceiling